 Students will learn procedures on tracking, analyzing, and patching security holes after an incident has occurred.
-This will include seizure of equipment, analysis of confiscated materials, and follow up procedures relating to the incident.
-(Co/prerequisite: CYSC140)
+This will include seizure of equipment, analysis of confiscated materials and follow up procedures relating to the incident.
+(Prerequisites: CYSC140 and Membership in Infragard, an FBI sponsored organization)